Tree Committee adds trees to Canton Island Park

 “They can take intermittent flooding and dry weather,” Mr. Grover said.
 “They have great flexibility.”

-The trees planted Saturday join two other young trees that were planted last year.
+The five trees planted join two other young trees that were planted last year.

 The intention is to create a small grove of trees that mimics what would happen in nature and create a nice picnic spot, Mr. Grover said.